archermc/move-files/README.md

-# move-files
+# plex-torrganize
-A simple Python utility for moving files from one location to the next.
+A simple Python utility for moving files from staging folder to either a TV or Movies folder.